RarelyCharlie/rarelycharlie.github.io/glossary.md

 # Laura
 ~~Listener/listener~~ ~~name~~ of ~~7 Cups'/7 Cups~~ ~~staff~~ member Laura Small. _See:_ [@Laura](http://7cups.com/@Laura), [Laura's Office](https://www.7cups.com/forum/ListenerCommunityampSiteUpdates_38/LaurasOffice_169/)

+# LDR
+Long Distance Relationship.
+A relationship, usually online, between people who live far apart so that they can rarely or never meet in person.
+Not to be confused with ~~LHR~~ or ~~LSR,~~ which are ~~chatrooms./chatroom~~

 # Leader
 A leadership role in the ~~community~~, below ~~Ambassador~~.